 Saturday to Saturday liveaboard tours are all in the central atolls of the Maldives and alternate week-by-week between northern (North Male, Rasdhoo, Ari atolls) and southern (South Male and Vaavu atolls) routes.
 So you can stay 2 weeks and each day is something new!
 You can choose between a diving cruise package, a spa package and a scuba-spa combi package, all for the same price.

-Special offers:5% Early Bird Offer when you book at least 2 months in advance.
+Special offers:5% Early Bird Offer when you book a low season cruise at least 2 months in advance.
 Offer expires: 31 Dec 2021

 Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, drinking water, selection of specialty teas and coffees available free every morning until the end of breakfast, island excursions, yoga classes every morning (depending on availability), return boat-airport transfers, package (7 nights ['Dive package' = 15-17 dives or 'Scuba & spa package' = 6 dives and 4 spa treatments or 'Spa package' = 8 spa treatments], or 4 nights ['Dive package' = 8-9 dives or 'Scuba and spa package' = 4 dives and 2 spa treatments or 'Spa package' = 4 spa treatments]), snorkeling equipment (mask, snorkel, fins), experienced English-speaking divemaster(s) (5 divers per guide), tanks, weights and weightbelts.

-Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment approx. USD180 per week (BCD, regulators, wetsuit), dive insurance, Green Tax (USD6 per person per night) payable in advance.
+Cruise price per person excludes (mandatory, unless customer provides own): 12% GST on cruise price payable in advance, scuba equipment approx. USD180 per week (BCD, regulators, wetsuit), dive insurance, Green Tax (USD6 per person per night) payable in advance, .
 All items purchased on board are subjected to 10% service charge.
-12% GST on cruise price payable in advance.
 Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card).
+Christmas and New Year cruises are subject to 25% extra supplement.

 Optional extras: Alcoholic drinks, soft drinks, hot drinks, snacks, mini-bar, dive computer, torches, domestic flights (USD200 per person one way), nitrox fills for enriched air certified divers (US$ 100 per week).
 Unless otherwise stated, all the listed items need to be paid on arrival.